Getting simple, practical guidance on addiction treatment near Leckwith is difficult....but not impossible.

 Three stages can be identified as being part of the private rehab course, the first being the detox itself, followed by therapy and counselling to address the causes of addiction and then the aftercare element which seeks to engage with matters over the longer term.

 In the first 7 days of drug/alcohol rehab, here's what you can expect...

 Your first seven days will see the detox completed and this will be accompanied by becoming accustomed to your new regime of medication.

-Upon completing your detox, you’ll be in the safe hands of the clinicians who will guide you through the therapeutic process.
+The clinical team will guide you to begin therapy sessions, when your detox has been completed.
 The best way to proceed here may be group sessions or on an individual counselling basis, or both, as a means to unlock the reasons for your original addiction.